girale06/box-office-analysis/README.md

 ```
 4. **File download**
 The folders scripts and data can be created manually and copy the datasets and scripts to the corresponding ones, although it is also possible to download this repository and unzip it, by Download ZIP.
+To download the full dataset go to this site https://console.cloud.google.com/storage/browser/cloudandbigdataproject-408414;tab=objects?forceOnBucketsSortingFiltering=false&authuser=1&project=cloudandbigdataproject-408414&prefix=&forceOnObjectsSortingFiltering=false and write to sdobrev@ucm.es with your mail to get access.

 5. **Script execution**
 Placed in the /scripts folder we give the command to Spark to execute the program.